Contractor and provider resources

 - Provider cost and wage survey

 HCA, in partnership with Milliman, released a provider cost and wage survey to gather specific information and feedback from a wide range of providers.
 The information collected through the survey, along with other data sources, will be used to refine the comparison rates developed in phase 1 of this project.
+The survey is now closed.

 The Health Care Authority (HCA) partners with the Social and Economic Sciences Research Center (SESRC) at Washington State University to conduct yearly surveys for behavioral health providers and enrollees.